PhenoAI/pheno-docs/markdowns/000-population.md

 ### Data availability:

-- population.parquet - contains sex, month and year of birth per participant
+- Information about sex, study_id, and month and year of birth per participant: `population.parquet`